Do Traumatic Experiences Make You Feel Stuck In Life?

 Looking at me from the outside, I should be happy.
 I have a family, house, car, and business.
 I was regularly going on holiday.
 Yet, something was making me feel like I got stuck in life.

-Patterns That Makes Us Feeling Stuck In Life.
+Patterns That Make Us Feeling Stuck In Life.

 Sometimes our stories and experiences cause an emotional storm inside us.
 Because our memories can have a powerful impact on our thoughts, how we feel and behave and ultimately on our bodies.